User-Shabab/2024-GCSE-Revision/README.md

 ## Exam Boards

-Note that these may or may not be all the subjects I am taking/ have taken for GCSE.
+Note that these may or may not be all the subjects I have taken for GCSE.

 - [ ] Mathematics - Edexcel
 - [ ] English Language - AQA